gunny26/pydedupfs/README.md

 PyDeduFs.py --base=<Path to real data> <fuse Options> <Mountpoint>

-So PyDedupFs will go in background and will log to /tmp/pydedupfs.log
+PyDedupFs will go in background and default will log to /tmp/pydedupfs.log

 Non Fuse options:

 --base = base directory to store real data
 --hashfunc = hashing function of hashlib to use ( sha1, md5, sha256 ... ), default "sha1"
-             dont change this after first use of filesystem !
+             ! dont change this after first use of filesystem !
 --blocksize = blocksize to split data in, default 128k
+             ! dont change this after first use of filesystem !

 Fuse options set in program:

-multipathin off
+multipathing off
-direct-io off
+direct_io off

-Loggin:
+Logging:

 logging can be adjusted in logging.conf